UniversalDependencies/docs/treebanks/en_gum/index.md

 <ul>
   <li>2
     <ul>
-      <li>AUX-Fin: do, 're, are, did, have, be, were, ’re, 've, ’ve</li>
+      <li>AUX-Fin: do, 're, are, did, have, be, ’re, 've, were, ’ve</li>
       <li>PRON: you, your, yourself, yours, ya, y', ye</li>
-      <li>VERB-Fin: know, let, have, get, see, want, look, make, use, take</li>
+      <li>VERB-Fin: know, let, have, get, see, want, look, make, take, use</li>
-      <li>VERB-Inf: see, let, Describe, get, go, use, Discuss, Do, Explain, continue</li>
+      <li>VERB-Inf: see, let, Describe, do, get, continue, go, use, Discuss, Explain</li>
     </ul>
   </li>
 </ul>